Laurence Hynes Halloran: Transported to Australia

-Halloran arrived in Sydney in June 1819, was immediately given a ticket of leave by Governor Lachlan Macquarie.
-Halloran, with help from Simeon Lord and John Macarthur, established a school for "Classical, Mathematical and Commercial Education" (also known as Sydney Grammar School).
+Halloran arrived in Sydney in June 1819, and was immediately given a ticket of leave by Governor Lachlan Macquarie.
+Halloran, with help from Simeon Lord and John Macarthur, established a school for "Classical, Mathematical and Commercial Education" (now known as Sydney Grammar School).
 When news of this reached London obstacles were put in his way by the English authorities, but Lachlan Macquarie and Thomas Brisbane successively supported him, and he established a high reputation as a teacher.
 In February 1827 he applied for a grant of land for a free grammar school which he proposed to establish at Sydney.
 Governor Darling was, however, less sympathetic, and Halloran had great difficulty in providing for his family of nine children.
 He founded a weekly paper, the Gleaner, of which the first number appeared on 5 April 1827.
 However, in September, an action against the paper for libel was successful, and its last number came out on 29 September 1827.
 In 1828 Darling for the sake of his children gave him the office of coroner but he did not keep the position long, and in the same year was in trouble with Archdeacon Scott, who objected to Halloran's prefacing some public lectures he was giving with part of the Anglican church service.
 In 1830 he established a "Memorial Office" the intention being that he should draw up statements for people desiring to bring their grievances before the government.

 Halloran died at Sydney on 7 March 1831.
 In addition to the works mentioned Halloran, before leaving England, published four volumes of poems and a play, which are listed in Percival Serle's Bibliography of Australasian Poetry and Verse.